Cairnarvon/uptime/doc/index.rst

 .. function:: _uptime_windows

    Windows-specific uptime.
 From Vista onward, it will call :c:func:`GetTickCount64` from Kernel32.lib.
-Before that (and since Windows 2000), it calls :c:func:`GetTickCount`, which returns an unsigned 32-bit number representing the number of milliseconds since boot and will therefore overflow after 49.7 days.
+Before that, it calls :c:func:`GetTickCount`, which returns an unsigned 32-bit number representing the number of milliseconds since boot and will therefore overflow after 49.7 days.
 There is no way to tell when this has happened, but fortunately Windows systems won't stay up for that long.

-   There is no solution yet for versions older than Windows 2000.